jshokoor/jshokoor.github.io/index.md

 He grew up in a working class neighbourhood.
 After his father died when he was young, he was raised by his mother.

-He is currently married to Isabella Ellis Moore.
-Isabella is 10 years older than him and works as a journalist.

-Jon has two children with wife Isabella: Brooklyn aged 2 and Stella aged 3.

 ### Contact

 The easiest way to apply new edits and request future changes is the markdown method.
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for